 In Alberta, child support is typically calculated using the Federal Child Support Guidelines.
 However, simply using the federal guidelines may not be perfectly accurate.
-There are a lot more pieces of information that must be gathered and considered in a child support matter.
-One matter to examine is non-wage income such as bonuses and severance payments.
+One factor to consider is non-wage income such as bonuses and severance payments.
 In these cases, the calculation of child support may be more complex and the standard guidelines alone may not be enough.

 When it comes to employment bonuses, should they be included in your income for Calgary child and/or spousal support purposes?
 The answer depends on whether or not you typically get a bonus each year and if that bonus amount is similar or comparable over the years.
 If so, your bonus will be included in calculations for support and small fluctuations in annual bonuses won’t be a basis for adjusting your income year to year.

 Usually the amount of child support will be determined by the current income of the payor and the number of children.
 If the Court feels that using current income would not be fair, however, they may look at the payor’s pattern of income or changes in income over the last 3 years.
 As a result, for the purposes of support payments the base income usually does not accurately reflect the income available for support.